Poynton High School: Description

 The school serves the communities of Poynton, Disley, Adlington, Pott Shrigley and further afield out towards Macclesfield and Stockport.
 This is a relatively advantaged area where a high proportion of adults have received higher education.

 The proportion of students entitled to free school meals is small.
 The number of students with learning difficulties or disabilities is well below the national average.
 The number of students whose first language is not English is well below the national average.

 Ofsted have rated the school as 'Good' in December 2015.
 Poynton High School was previously ranked the best state school in Cheshire East Local Education Authority in 2012, and was rated as an 'outstanding school' by Ofsted at the previous inspections in October 2008.

 The school was a maintained school until December 2018, Poynton High School and Lostock Hall Primary School became the founding partners of The TRUE Learning Partnership.

 Academics

-Students remain the same tutor group from year 7 until the end of the sixth form in year 13.
-Year 7 students focus on balancing their wide ranging academic National Curriculum studies with a great number of extra-curricular opportunities.
-In Years 8 and 9 students work towards achieving a “Cultural Passport”, demonstrating the wider knowledge and understanding needed in the world.
+Students remain in the same tutor group from Year 7 until the end of the Sixth Form in Year 13.
+Year 7 students balance National Curriculum studies with extra-curricular opportunities.
+In Years 8 and 9, students work towards achieving a "Cultural Passport."

 Alongside GCSEs, in Years 9, 10 and 11, students are supported in learning about personal finance, careers and enterprise opportunities and how to revise and prepare for external examinations effectively.
 A percentage of student achieve the prestigious EBacc.

 Most students opt to continue their studies in the sixth form, which prepares students for Oxbridge and Russell Group universities, apprenticeships or employment in diverse fields.